-At Bantock Primary School we believe that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
+Due to the unique demographic of Bantock Primary School, we aim to provide children with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
 Effective Personal Development and Relationships (PDR), which encompasses PSHE, Relationships and Sex Education, and Health Education, is essential to enable children to make informed decisions about their lives.
-The policy is consistent with current national guidance "Relationships Education, Relationships and Sex Education (RSE) and Health Education" (DfE 2019)